lukaszmadrzynski/Website-Update/content/pages/ecotours/lashi.md

           a traditional dinner with the locals.
 Experience the local Yi culture, enjoy

-          regional cuisine, and interact with the community in a genuinely authentic and
+          local flavors, and interact with the community in a genuinely authentic and

           memorable cultural exchange experience.